isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-shampoos-for-dogs/index.md

 rather than as a long-term solution.
 ## How to Use Flea Shampoo Effectively
 To maximize the benefits of flea shampoo, follow these steps:
-1. Read the Label� Ensure the shampoo is suitable for your dog's age, weight, and health condition.
+1. Read the Label Ensure the shampoo is suitable for your dog's age, weight, and health condition.
-2. Wet Your Dog Thoroughly� Use lukewarm water to help open hair follicles for better shampoo penetration.
+2. Wet Your Dog Thoroughly Use lukewarm water to help open hair follicles for better shampoo penetration.
-3. Apply Shampoo & Massage� Work into a lather, focusing on flea-prone areas (neck, tail, underbelly).
+3. Apply Shampoo & Massage Work into a lather, focusing on flea-prone areas (neck, tail, underbelly).
-4. Let It Sit� Leave for�5-10 minutes�(or as directed) to ensure fleas are killed.
+4. Let It Sit Leave for5-10 minutes(or as directed) to ensure fleas are killed.
-5. Rinse Completely� Any leftover residue can cause skin irritation.
+5. Rinse Completely Any leftover residue can cause skin irritation.
 6. Repeat as Needed  Some shampoos require weekly use for severe infestations - and may use natural remedies[such as diatomacious earth](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-dogs/).
 ## Conclusion
-Flea shampoos are a great way to�eliminate pests and soothe your dog's skin, but they vary in strength, ingredients, and safety.�Adams Plus�is our top pick for severe infestations, while�Vet's Best�is ideal for those who prefer natural solutions.
+Flea shampoos are a great way toeliminate pests and soothe your dog's skin, but they vary in strength, ingredients, and safety.Adams Plusis our top pick for severe infestations, whileVet's Bestis ideal for those who prefer natural solutions.

-If your dog has sensitive skin, Sentry's oatmeal shampoo is a great choice.�Always consult your vet before using a new flea shampoo, especially if your dog has allergies or existing skin conditions.
+If your dog has sensitive skin, Sentry's oatmeal shampoo is a great choice.Always consult your vet before using a new flea shampoo, especially if your dog has allergies or existing skin conditions.
 With the right product and proper application, you can keep your dog and humans flea-free and comfortable!